zrythm/zrythm/TRADEMARKS.md

 and its license allows you
 to freely download, modify and redistribute the source code.
-However, if you make any changes to Zrythm, you may not redistribute that product using any Zrythm trademark without Alexandros Theodotou’s prior written consent.
+However, if you make any changes to Zrythm not explicitly allowed above, you may not redistribute that product using any Zrythm trademark without Alexandros Theodotou’s prior written consent.
 For example, you may not distribute a modified form of Zrythm and continue to call it Zrythm, or include the Zrythm logo.
 If you wish to distribute a modified version of Zrythm that includes the Zrythm trademarks please contact us with your request at trademarks@zrythm.org.